MalakEhabb/ML-based-Product-Matching/README.md

 - A bar chart visualizes false matches categorized by confidence levels.
 - A pie chart shows the percentage of false matches above and below a threshold.

+## Walkthrough
+-Unzip the product_matching_model
+-install the requirments
+-run the predict.py script
+-check the directory for the resulted excel sheet